-(Before you read this page, make sure to first familiarize yourself with our farm share program at Receive Our Vegetables.
-Note: this year, due to persistent rains, the delivery season will start in early July, four weeks later than usual.
+(Before you read this page, make sure to first familiarize yourself with our farm share program at Receive Our Vegetables.)

 Do you have a business such as a yoga studio, coffee shop, wellness clinic, fitness club, juice bar or another kindred business?
 Do you want to do more for the wellbeing of your staff, your clients and your greater community?
 Hosting an Angelic Organics Community Wellness site will increase foot traffic to your business, boost sales, and build community.

 Or are you a religious organization that would like to offer a wellness program to both your congregation and your greater community?

 Angelic Organics encourages you to consider hosting a Community Wellness Farm Share Delivery Site.
 The Community Wellness Site will be located on your premises, and will receive weekly deliveries of fresh, organic vegetables from Angelic Organics from mid-June until late Fall.
 The distribution of the farm shares will be monitored to ensure that each farm share member receives the correct labeled box of vegetables customized to his or her preferences.

 It is a privilege to be of service…to encourage people to support locally grown organic vegetables.